trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 {: .prose-block }

 What if I have already unbeen?
 What if I was already unthought?
-And what if re-appearing in text would no further de ne the shape I exist in?
+And what if re-appearing in text would no further define the shape I exist in?
 What if our self-worth wasn't dependent on the shapes we take and the functions we hold?
 Could we evolve from these robotic and utilitarian human beings into something more than the